-Extraordinary collections include those at Winterthur, the legendary mansion of Henry Francis du Pont, as well as Stephen Girard Collection at Girard College, and the world-renowned Philadelphia Museum of Art.
+Extraordinary collections include the legendary mansion of Henry Francis du Pont, the Stephen Girard Collection at Girard College, and the world-renowned Philadelphia Museum of Art.
 The Philadelphia Antiques Show, regarded as one of the nation’s premier antiques events, occurs each April.

-Buildings representing 300 years of architecture, ranging from the Colonial-era Independence Hall, to the Second-Empire style Union League, to the Beaux-Arts style City Hall, to the International-style PSFS building, to the Post-Modern Kimmel Center for the Performing Arts.
+View the Colonial-era Independence Hall, to the Second-Empire style Union League, the Beaux-Arts style City Hall, the International-style PSFS building, and the Post-Modern Kimmel Center for the Performing Arts.

-America’s “most historic square mile” is located right here, as is the dazzling National Constitution Center, celebrating American freedom.
+America’s “most historic square mile” is home of the dazzling National Constitution Center, celebrating American freedom.
 Historic sites are also found at Valley Forge, the Brandywine Valley, Washington’s Crossing, Fort Mifflin and Germantown.

-Philadelphia boasts an amazing variety of historic houses dating from the Revolutionary period onward.
+Philadelphia has a variety of historic houses dating from the Revolutionary period onward.
 Notable houses include National Trust properties Cliveden and Stenton and the Betsy Ross House, as well as the seven elegant Fairmount Park Houses, considered to be among the finest 18th century houses remaining in America.

 For More Information Contact Us